“Someday I hope to celebrate the most important day of their life in the worst dress I’ve ever worn.”

 5. 27 Bridesmaid dresses from the movie 27 Dresses:

 One movie that pops into my head when I think about bridesmaid dresses is “27 dresses”.
 Katherine Heigl knows bad bridesmaid dresses better than anyone else.
 She stars as Jane, the always-the-bridesmaid-never-the-bride character, in the film.
 From ball gowns with bows and lace to black punk dresses with fishnet, she’s worn it all.
-But I must say, not all of them were that bad.
-Definitely, most of them were hideous, but she managed to wear few good ones too.
+But I must say, not all of them were that bad as it sounds.
+Definitely, most of them were hideous, but she did get to wear few good ones too.

 6. Monstrous Poofy Rainbow dress from the movie Confession of a Shopaholic: